 Starting your day with a cup of coffee or tea is a ritual many of us enjoy!
 Just because you have a baby on board doesn’t mean you have to skip this.
 However, limiting your caffeine intake is important; you need to aim for no more than 200mg a day.
 Now, this is where it can get a bit confusing.
 Caffeine can also be found in cola and chocolate.
 Keep the following in mind when planning your day:

-- less than 25mg in a 50g bar of plain dark chocolate & less than 10mg in a 50g bar of plain milk chocolate
+less than 25mg in a 50g bar of plain dark chocolate and less than 10mg in a 50g bar of plain milk chocolate

 Don’t Drink Alcohol

 This is a tricky one, as experts currently do not have enough evidence about how much alcohol (if any) is safe when you are expecting.
 The advice you will see online varies across the world.
 The simplest way to navigate this is to try alternatives such as mocktails or alcohol-free beer.
 Just keep an eye out for the sugar content in soft drinks!
 Don’t worry if you didn’t know you were pregnant and have already consumed alcohol — many women have done so and have had healthy pregnancies and babies!